gekatateam/neptunus/plugins/inputs/httpl/README.md

 If all body parsed without errors, plugin returns `200 OK` with `accepted events: N` body.
 If reading error occures, plugin returns `500 Internal Server Error`, if parsing error occures, it's `400 Bad Request`.

-This plugin produce events with routing key as request path,  `server` label with configured addres and `sender` label with request RemoteAddr address.
+This plugin produce events with routing key as request path, `server` label with configured address and `sender` label with request RemoteAddr address.

 ## Configuration
 ```toml